amihaiemil/amihaiemil.github.io/hireme.md

 Do you like some of the ideas presented on this blog?
 Do you happen to have a Java project that you think might benefit from a 3rd party technical review?

-Check out my Github profile, see how my projects are built and maintained.
+Check out my [projects](https://amihaiemil.github.io/projects.html), see how they are built and maintained.
 I can:

   * help you make your code more object-oriented, thus increasing maintainability and testability;
   * give hints related to the overall architecture, including deployment and dependency management;
   * review your tests, including unit, integration and UI automation test;
   * help you setup a CI/CD pipeline on Github;
-  * help you setup your opensource project.
+  * explain how git works, help you setup your opensource project.

 If you think the above would help you, write me an <a title="Feel free to drop me a line" href="mailto:{{site.email }}">e-mail</a>!
 I am looking for short-term jobs which are not so demanding, ideally as a technical reviewer/advisor.